notlfish/TicTacToe/README.md

   - Bundler
   - RuboCop
   - RSpec
+  - Colorize

 ## Getting Started

 **To use the code in this project, you'll need to have Ruby and the gem bundle installed in your computer.**

-To get a local copy up and running follow these simple steps:
+To get a local copy up and running follow the following simple steps:

 On GitHub bash: